-For comprehensive heart care few medical centers rival the success of Gundersen Health System.
-Although we've long treated patients with heart valve problems, we took it one step further by establishing the region's only comprehensive, coordinated Valve Clinic.
+For comprehensive heart care, few medical centers rival the success of Gundersen.
+Although we've long treated patients with heart valve problems, we took it one step further by establishing a coordinated Valve Clinic.

-To evaluate and manage adult patients with heart valve problems ranging from mild to complex the Valve Clinic brings together several specialist including:
+To evaluate and manage adult patients with heart valve problems ranging from mild to complex the Valve Clinic brings together several heart and imaging specialists.

 Referrals to the Valve Clinic

 Ask your primary care provider for a referral to the Gundersen Valve Clinic if you've had:

 - Abnormal echo

 - Other symptoms of a heart valve problem